CloudSecurityAlliance/CSA-IT-Operations/projects/CSA-AI-Project-Assistant/AI-solutions-toolkit.md

 Decide what to build, build it, log it in https://docs.google.com/spreadsheets/d/1-tOBliwR62TGcuh69tBQ7Rt8tF3YUm3BRHbjSnc9Gpg and ensuire the data is backed up for from a source that is backed up.

-# Notes on specific technologies:
+# Information on specific technologies: